Prithvipal/electron-todo/README.md

-# Electron TODO
+# NoteX

-Electron TODO is a destop application.
+NoteX is a destop application.
 The purpose of this applicattion to maintain todo list.
 It is developed using Electron JS.

 #### Run Application in Developer mode